Your National Exam Roadmap

 - You may retake the exam but there are limits to the timing (see above)

 - Consider taking the Practice Exam if you have not.
-Prepare by reading about what you may expect on the exam [link to exam-info].
+Prepare by reading about what you can expect on the exam.

 Help receiving your scores